-Cash and cash equivalents include savings and current account deposits with banks.
-The Fund defines cash equivalents as deposits with financial institutions with an original maturity of three months or less from the date of acquisition.
+Cash and cash equivalents include savings and current account deposits with banks deposits with financial institutions with an original maturity of three months or less from the date of acquisition.

 2.4 Investments

 Property investments

 Investments in properties, comprised of investment in freehold and leasehold properties include lands, buildings and infrastructures related to shopping mall, are stated at fair value with no depreciation charge.
 The initial costs of properties have been stated at their assumed acquisition price plus associated costs.